Skip to content ↓

 Psychology

 Psychology is the science of behaviour and experience.
 It is an expanding and challenging subject in the post-16 education sector.
 Universities increasingly see it as a valuable subject in both its own right and as a supporting subject.
-Students should develop as critical, scientific thinkers who are intellectually engaged with the world around them and well prepared for further study in any discipline at university level.
+Students should develop as critical, scientific thinkers who are intellectually engaged with the world around them and well-prepared for further study in any discipline at university level.

 The school follows the AQA A-Level Specification.